-As a general rule, an individual should be informed of the purposes at the time the data is collected, and his or her consent should be obtained at that point.
-In most cases, consent will last for as long as the processing to which it relates continues.
-In some instances, the subsequent collection of additional data may reasonably be based on the individual's prior consent to the initial collection.
+As a general rule, an individual should be informed of the purposes for Processing at the time the Data is collected, and his or her consent should be obtained at that point.
+In most cases, consent will last for as long as the Processing to which it relates continues.
+In some instances, the subsequent collection of additional Data may reasonably be based on the individual's prior consent to the initial collection, unless the purposes for the subsequent Processing of the Data are different than those originally accepted by the Data Subject.

-The data subject should be entitled to withdraw his/her consent at any time, for which purpose the controller should establish simple, swift, effective and no-cost mechanisms.-In general, withdrawal of consent does not affect the lawfulness of processing based on consent before its withdrawal.
+The Data Subject should be entitled to expressly withdraw his/her consent at any time, for which purpose the Controller should establish simple, swift, effective and no-cost mechanisms.-In general, withdrawal of consent does not affect the lawfulness of Processing based on consent before its withdrawal, provided that said withdrawal is not motivated by the Data Subject's intent to elude a legal or contractual responsibility, or incur any in any other unlawful or fraudulent conduct.